 If it came down to a situation where someone said, “Well, I can do either the certification or coach real people,” hopefully the certification includes real coaching but putting that aside for the moment, just coach people.
 Don’t let it be one or the other.

 Robyn: Look, I think the thing is if you go to a school that has been set up by an educator or someone who has a good background in training and development, then ideally the course should be designed around practice and skills, not around certification.
 This is another issue that’s happening.

-I think the International Coach Federation is probably heading in the way that sort of encourages it more.
+I think the International Coaching Federation is probably heading in a way that sort of encourages it more.
 They’ve brought some new guidelines in that you have to submit an oral exam now to go for your Professional Certified Coach.
-I think it comes into effect April of this year.
+I think it comes into effect in April of this year.

 An example is we have coaches do a research paper.
 We have them create their own coaching model.
 And then we look at how that maps against the competencies.
 We make sure it maps across.
 What happens is our coaches leave the program with something valuable in their hands they can actually use.
 They’re not doing the test for the sake of doing a test.
 I can’t stand the test for the sake of the test.
 I’ll step down.

 Andrea: No, that’s great.
 What do you think is the future of this conversation?
 Where are we going?
 Is it going to be more and more smart to get certified or is it going to become less important?

 Robyn: It seems to be becoming more important.
 What I wouldn’t want to see though is that the credential holding less value.
 I don’t know what’s going to happen once this gets put into place in April.
 We’ll definitely see some changes.